jonathanmcchesney/nextjs-uni-dash/README.md

 * **Over/under-fetching on the Client Side**: While GraphQL reduces over-fetching at the API level, poorly designed queries on the client side can still lead to inefficient data usage or performance bottlenecks.
 * **Caching Issues**: Managing caching can be more complicated in GraphQL, as it’s not as straightforward as with RESTful endpoints, especially when working with libraries like Apollo Client.

+#### MongoDB & Mongoose

+MongoDB's flexibility and scalability are beneficial for fast-growing apps with evolving data, similar to this POC application, but careful design is needed to avoid performance and consistency issues.

+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js, providing a schema-based solution to define and interact with MongoDB documents using JavaScript objects.
+It works well with GraphQL and allows our resolvers to interact with the schema models, and also allows us to easily seed the database tables from our scripts.

+Benefits:

+* **Flexibility**: You can easily model complex data (e.g., programs, courses, users) without rigid schemas, which suits evolving data structures like student information or schedules.
+* **Scalability**: MongoDB handles large amounts of data and can scale horizontally, which is ideal if your university app grows with more users and tasks.
+* **Fast Development**: MongoDB's document model is close to how data is structured in your app, allowing quick development and iteration.

+Downsides:

+* **No Transactions by Default**: MongoDB lacks multi-document ACID transactions by default, which may be a drawback for operations requiring strict consistency (e.g., complex workflows like student registrations).
+* **Less Data Integrity Control**: Without a strong schema, maintaining data integrity can be more difficult, especially in a university app with complex relationships between users, courses, and schedules.
+I.e. the practices used to ensure that data within a database remains accurate, consistent, and reliable over its lifecycle.
+* **Indexing Performance**: Queries can slow down if not properly indexed, especially with large, unstructured data.

 ## Use cases